 The underwriters must agree to defer and deposit a minimum of 50% of their commissions from the IPO as part of the escrowed funds.
 The deferred commissions will only be released to the underwriters upon completion of a qualifying acquisition within the permitted time set out in Section 1022.
-If the SPAC fails to complete a qualifying acquisition within the permitted time set out in Section 1022, the deferred commissions placed in escrow will be distributed to the holders of the applicable shares as part of the liquidation distribution.
-Shareholders exercising their redemption rights will be entitled to their pro rata portion of the escrowed funds including any deferred commissions.
+If the SPAC fails to complete a qualifying acquisition within the permitted time set out in Section 1022, the deferred commissions placed in escrow will be distributed to the holders of the securities as part of the liquidation distribution.
+Securityholders exercising their conversion rights will be entitled to their pro rata portion of the escrowed funds including any deferred commissions.

-The proceeds from the IPO that are not placed in escrow and interest or other proceeds earned on the escrowed funds from permitted investments may be applied as payment for administrative expenses incurred by the SPAC in connection with the IPO, for general working capital expenses and for the identification and completion of a qualifying acquisition.
+The proceeds from the IPO that are not placed in escrow and interest earned on the escrowed funds from permitted investments may be applied as payment for administrative expenses incurred by the SPAC in connection with the IPO, for general working capital expenses and for the identification and completion of a qualifying acquisition.

-Public Distribution Sec.
-1015.
+Public Distribution